 ITS (Information Technology Services) created a team to help all at UCSF meet our digital accessibility policy.
 The team includes Advisors, Core members and Specialists to create guidelines and resources.

 The policy is that our digital communications and services be just as accessible to persons with disabilities as our facilities and programs are.
 UCSF is inclusive from the core.
 The technology of the internet, once a revolution of inclusivity, with all its innovations now inadvertently can exclude users with disabilities.

-To help keep to our policy and values, while innovating to meet the demands of UCSFs mission, we offer Digital Accessibility:
+To help meet our policy and values, while innovating to meet UCSFs mission, we offer Digital Accessibility:

 Guidelines – how to meet the criteria